Karen Spencer, Countess Spencer

-Karen Anne Spencer, Countess Spencer (formerly Gordon, née Villeneuve; born June 6, 1972) is a Canadian social entrepreneur with a focus on systems change.
-Her career began as the founder of Whole Child International, a U.S.-based non-governmental organization that works to improve the quality of care for vulnerable children.
-From its founding in 2004 she held the position of CEO, and transitioned to Chair in June 2024.
-She is the wife of Charles Spencer, 9th Earl Spencer, the younger brother of Diana, Princess of Wales.
+Karen, Countess Spencer (formerly Gordon, née Villeneuve; born June 6, 1972) is a Canadian social entrepreneur.
+She is the founder of Whole Child International, a U.S.-based non-governmental organization that works to improve the quality of care for vulnerable children.
+She was the CEO of Whole Child International from 2004 to 2024, at which time she became the chairwoman.
+She was married to Charles Spencer, 9th Earl Spencer, the younger brother of Diana, Princess of Wales, from 2011 to 2025.

 Life and career

-Karen Anne Villeneuve was born in Edmonton, Alberta, Canada, but her father's career as a National Parks administrator led to frequent relocations, resulting in her family residing in 23 homes and her attending 10 schools during her childhood.
-Spencer attributes this upbringing as the catalyst for her to establish Whole Child International, which supports children without stable homes.
+Karen Anne Villeneuve was born in Edmonton, Alberta, Canada; her father's career as a National Parks administrator led to frequent relocations, resulting in her family residing in 23 homes and her attending 10 schools during her childhood.
+Spencer attributes this upbringing as the catalyst for her to found Whole Child International, in 2004, which supports children without stable homes.

 Spencer was inspired to address the emotional needs of society's most vulnerable children in 2004, after participating in a parenting class that introduced her to the attachment-based child-rearing approach of Emmi Pikler.
 Between 2018 and 2023, Whole Child implemented programs with funding from USAID and other donors.
+Following 20 years as CEO, she is the organization's board chair.

-Karen Spencer is co-author of articles published in the peer-reviewed Infant Journal of Mental Health and Perspectives in Infant Mental Health.
+Lady Spencer is co-author of articles published in the peer-reviewed Infant Journal of Mental Health and Perspectives in Infant Mental Health.
 In September 2015, the Ashoka Foundation elected her an Ashoka Fellow for her social entrepreneurial work identifying and filling a gap in care for orphans and vulnerable children.
 In 2017, she received the Pikler/Lóczy USA Founders Award, and People magazine named her one of "25 Women Changing the World."
 In 2018 she was made an honorary fellow at the University of Northampton in the United Kingdom.

-In 2020 she joined the Governing Council of the Center for Global Development, and became a governing council member of Catalyst Now (formerly Catalyst 2030), an organization focused on empowering the broader community of social entrepreneurs.
+In 2019, she helped co-found Catalyst 2030 (later Catalyst Now), an organization focused on empowering the broader community of social entrepreneurs.
+She is a member of the Center for Global Development board of directors.
+In 2025, she became a governing council co-chair of Catalyst Now.